stockpickslk/stockpickslk-github.io/_posts/2024-06-26-blog-post-title-from-file-name.md

 ## Nations Trust Bank: Buy the dip @ 127

 I closed my previous position at 135.75, using Fibonacci retracement to identify my exit point, coinciding with the all-time high (ATH) at that time.
+Yay!

 Now, I'm eyeing an entry point around ~127.
 The chart shows two circled doji candles, signaling a potential reversal.
 Additionally, the notable decrease in volume supports a likely pullback.